A Few Benefits of Yoga

 Who is Savannah Jayne?

-Savannah has a deep curiosity and thirst for understanding philosophical and psychological wisdom, not only to enhance her own life but also to enrich the lives of others.
+Savannah has a deep curiosity and thirst for understanding philosophical, psychological and psychospiritual wisdom, not only to enhance her own life but also to enrich the lives of others.